This running blog is for the Ordinary Runner.

 There are many runners nowadays.
 We’re commonplace.
 And many of us are ordinary.

 That’s who this running blog is for.
 All of you out there who, like me, are Ordinary Runners.

 Occasionally, as an Ordinary Runner, we’re competitive.
 Sometimes our running might even be described as sport.

 Mostly, though, we just do it for ourselves.
 We do it for our mental and physical health.
 We do it for freedom and we do it for escape.

 Or, we do it because we once did a parkrun and we were given a time.
 Now we must keep doing parkruns and we must keep improving that time.
 Even if we’re a bit older and our legs are much achier.

 There are many questions about running.
-What gear should you buy?
-What are the best running playlists?
+What gear to buy.
+How to train for races.
+What you should eat before and after a run.
 Is running actually bad for your knees?

 While I don’t have all the answers, I’ve been running long enough to learn some stuff.
 Besides, what I don’t know, I’m always happy to find out.